edenIsakov/pd-explain-docs/docs/source/index.rst

 Welcome to pd-explain Documentation
 ==================================

 Unlock the power of data exploration and storytelling with **pd-explain**, your indispensable extension to the Pandas library.
-With pd-explain, you can effortlessly filter and analyze your data, gaining valuable insights that go beyond basic data manipulation.
+Built on the foundation of `ExplainED: Explanations for EDA Notebooks <https://github.com/analysis-bots/FEDEx_Generator>`, **pd-explain** allows you effortlessly filter and analyze your data, gaining valuable insights that go beyond basic data manipulation.

 **Key Features:**